Collederas/build-bridge/README.md

 # Build Bridge

-Build Bridge is a simple Windows App that I created to help managing my builds while playtesting my Unreal project.
+Build Bridge is a simple Windows App to build, organize and publish Unreal projects.
+I built it to help the workflow of playtesting and distributing my first game (One Last Toast - on Steam and Itch).

 The idea is:
 - to have a predefined build directory where builds are stored by version number